tjdombrowski/LegendSmith/timelog.md

 Oct 17.
 3.5 hours
 Altered my database description and added the ERD to reflect changes I've made.
 I also edited the application flow and redesigned the wireframes and jsps to reflect some shuffling around of how I want my project to look and act.
 I also attempted to figure out my issue with my join table using hibernate, but couldn't get anywhere.
 Lastly, I replaced my entity-specific daos with a generic dao and changed the tests and controller class to reflect this.

+Oct 18.
+2.5 hours
+Worked on User entity related tests and experimented with the annotations.
+Fixed an issue I was having with my dao tests.

+Oct 19.
+1.5   hours
+Finished making changes to my database for my user role table and added a login jsp page.

+Oct 20.
+1   hour
+Started work on implementing tomcat's authentication to my project.

+Oct 22.
+2 hours
+Finished adding authentication to my project, but I still need to add the other error pages.